25th Avenue station

-The 25th Avenue station is a local station on the BMT West End Line of the New York City Subway, located in Brooklyn at the intersection of 25th Avenue and 86th Street, on the border of the Bensonhurst, Bath Beach, and Gravesend neighborhoods of Brooklyn.
+The 25th Avenue station is a local station on the BMT West End Line of the New York City Subway, located in Brooklyn at the intersection of 25th Avenue and 86th Street, in the Gravesend neighborhood of Brooklyn.
 This station is served by the D train at all times.

 History

 25th Avenue opened on July 29, 1916, as the terminal station of an extension of the BMT West End Line from 18th Avenue.
 With the completion of the line to Coney Island on July 21, 1917, this station ceased to be the line's terminus.

 The line was originally a surface excursion railway to Coney Island, called the Brooklyn, Bath and Coney Island Railroad, which was established in 1862, but did not reach Coney Island until 1864.
 Under the Dual Contracts of 1913, an elevated line was built over New Utrecht Avenue, 86th Street and Stillwell Avenue, replacing the surface railway.

 The platforms were extended in the 1950s to accommodate the current standard B Division train length of 615 feet.

 In the 1980s, this station was adopted by students of Lafayette High School as part of New York City Transit's "Adopt a Station" program.

 In 2012, the station was rehabilitated with funding from the American Recovery and Reinvestment Act of 2009.

 The 2012 artwork at this station is Rediscovery by Amy Cheng.
 It is composed of four laminated glass windscreens of imaginary land- and skyscapes.
-In summer 2025, the station was received a Re-NEW-Vation.
+In summer 2025, the station received a Re-NEW-Vation.